Homemade Queso fresco without vinegar or lemon, just the fresh and natural flavor of the milk. A traditional cheese in

 - Warm the milk in a large pot over medium-high heat until it reaches a temperature of 31-34 degrees C (91F).
 It is essential to have a thermometer to control the temperature of the process.
 It took 7 minutes in my kitchen, but it will depend on the flame and the pot you use.
 Turn off the heat.

 - Dissolve a tablet of rennet in 1 tablespoon of water.
-Add the rennet to the warm milk, stir for 3 minutes.
+Add the rennet to the warm milk, and stir for 3 minutes.
 Let stand without stirring for 1 hour and a half until you can cleanly remove a piece of the surface with a knife and it is set.
-The time is variable depending on the kitchen’s temperature; it can take up to 2 hours and something in winter.
+The time varies depending on the kitchen’s temperature; it can take up to 2 hours and something in winter.

 - Cut with a table knife from the top to the bottom of the pot in 2 x 2 cm.
 Let stand 15 minutes more in the pot, shaking gently every couple of minutes to “release” the serum.

 - Cover the colander with the cheesecloth.
 Strain the curd and let drain without stirring for 5 min, then lift with the cloth forming a ball to drain more liquid.
 Add the salt and stir gently.

 - Again make a ball with the cloth and squeeze gently.
 Notice that the cheese has already decreased a lot in volume.
-The process starts with 3.8 Lt of milk, and I collected more than 2.5 Lt. of serum.
+The process started with 3.8 Lt of milk, and I collected more than 2.5 Lt. of serum.

 - Put the curdled milk in the plastic mold with holes that allow drainage, giving it a proper shape.
 Put some weight (can be a pair of cans).
 Let it rest in the refrigerator for at least 6 hours or overnight.

 - Keep refrigerated.
-It is usual for the fresh cheese to release more serum, drain.
-It lasts only a couple of days.
+It is usual for the fresh cheese to release more serum.
+Keep draining it.
+It lasts only 4-6 days.